fruits of my labour

 october 14 - november 25, 2021

-closing reception November 25 6-8pm PST
+a closing reception was hosted on November 25 6-8pm PST

 Louise Perrone’s jewellery is displayed more frequently in the gift shop than the gallery; however, most visitors to art museums are more likely to purchase a postcard, pencil, or pin than a painting.
 Fruits of My Labour explores the relationship between these spaces, the people who visit them, and the transactions within them.
 The installation also examines how jewellery is worn, displayed, photographed, and viewed, inviting visitors to consider what jewellery conceals and reveals about the maker, wearer, and themselves.